crystal-lang/crystal/_gitbook/syntax_and_semantics/macro_methods.md

   # Returns a BoolLiteral whose value is true if this node
   # is not equal to the other node
   def !=(other); end

+  # Returns a BoolLiteral that is true when this ASTNode
+  # is truthy.
+Falsey AST nodes are just NilLiteral or
+  # a BoolLiteral with a false value: every other ASTNode
+  # is truthy.
+  def !; end
 end

 class ArrayLiteral < ASTNode